CleverRaven/Cataclysm-DDA/doc/reviewing_PR_guide.md

 While the PR description doesn't necessarily need to exhaustively outline every single line of code change, reading the PR description should clearly tell the reviewer what they're going to see in the changes.
 There should not be any surprises in there.
 If something was changed after the description was written, it needs to be updated.

 I find it helpful to think: if I was coming back to this PR in a year trying to remember what was in it to see if it might be responsible for a bug, could I use the PR description to figure that out?
-If I *have* to read the code changes to even know if I'm in the right spot, there's a chance the description needs work.
+If a person coming later *has* to read the code changes to even know if they're in the right spot, there's a chance the description needs work.

 ## 5. Maintainable and extendible